Wahiba Sands, Oman: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types G. It's important that you find the correct kind.
-The vast majority of adapters currently sold are simply plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most areas.
+A plug adapter that supports outlet types G. Check that you pick the correct type.
+The majority of adapters available online are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most locations.

 A portable power bank, like this one